justunsix/azure-tests/entra/README.md

 ```

 The error may be due to the PowerShell Gallery not being registered or the repository not being set and the commands above will set the PowerShell Gallery so the `Install-Module` command will work.

-## Check-AzureADUsersFromEmailList.ps1

-PowerShell script to check Azure Active Directory users from a list of email addresses to see if domains in the list of users match domains of existing users in the AAD.

-Example use case: Checking if domains in the emails need to be added to the allow list of the AAD tenant or there are existing users from an organization already in the directory.

 ## Microsoft Graph Example Usage